 There are some Filipinos, Indonesians and Chinese people as well but that’s not more than like 5% of all the Asians in the Thai Park Berlin and believe it or not, usually there are more Thai people on the green than Farangs, just the other way around to Khaosan Road in Bangkok during daytime.

 Most of the Thais here have a German partner, are divorced, or in the case of a lot of younger girls and boys doing au-pair, studying or normal work in Berlin.
 And then some of the smaller fellows were born here and grow up bilingual German and Thai.

-As mentioned already there are lots of Thai people hanging out in this park at any day of the week during summer months but especially on the weekend there are hundreds of Thais around, eating, selling, chatting, playing cards and just having a good time.
+As mentioned already, there are lots of Thai people hanging out in this park at any day of the week during the summer months but especially on the weekend there are hundreds of Thais around, eating, selling, chatting, playing cards and just having a good time.
 Actually, it’s prohibited to sell food as well as putting up beach umbrellas in public parks in Berlin.

-So what’s pretty funny to watch every day at least twice the guys from the regulatory office (Ordnungsamt) are showing up and just before entering the park everyone is quickly starting to put their things together – reminds you of the famous market along the railway in Bangkok.
-But then again, this is not Bangkok, not Thailand – this is Berlin, this is Germany.
+So what’s pretty funny to watch every day at least twice is the guys from the regulatory office (Ordnungsamt) are showing up and just before entering the park everyone is quickly starting to put their things together – reminds you of the famous market along the railway in Bangkok.
+But then again, this is not Bangkok, not Thailand – this is Berlin, this is Germany!

-- The “Thai Park” in Berlin-Wilmersdorf can be easily accessed by public transport: Get off Wilmersdorfer Straße U-Bahn Station (U7) and you are virtually right in front of the northern entrance of the park, the side where the Thais are hanging out.
+- The “Thai Park” in Berlin-Wilmersdorf can be easily accessed by public transport: Get off Konstanzer Straße U-Bahn Station (U7) and you are virtually right in front of the northern entrance of the park, the side where the Thais are hanging out.